-where, N_i is the number of particles in the increment $r_i + \Delta r$, N is the total number of particle in the system, and ρ is the number density of the system.
-To make it dimensionless, the reduced number density is defined as $\rho^ = \rho d^2$.
+where, $N_i$ is the number of particles in the increment $r_i + \Delta r$ , N is the total number of particle in the system, and $\rho$ is the number density of the system.
+To make it dimensionless, the reduced number density is defined as $\rho^ = \rho d^2$ .

 The details of the simulations are as the following.
 Particles are added one by one onto a 20d x 20d surface, where d is the hard-core diameter.
-The number of particles added is 20, 40, or 80 corresponding to $\Delta \rho^=0.05$, 0.10, or 0.20, respectively.
+The number of particles added is 20, 40, or 80 corresponding to $\Delta \rho^=0.05$ , 0.10, or 0.20, respectively.
 If the added particles overlap with previously quenched particles, they are removed and new additions are attempted until the insertion is successful.
-This step is followed by classical Metropolis displacement steps, allowing the particles.
-The Markov generates a random walk such that the probability of visiting a particular point r is proportional to the particle's Boltzmann factor at that location, $\exp(-\beta U(\mathbf{r}))$.
-Thus, the move from r to r' was accepted with probability
+This step is followed by classical Metropolis displacement steps, allowing the particles to reach equilibrium under the effect of all other particles.
+The Markov generates a random walk such that the probability of visiting a particular point r is proportional to the particle's Boltzmann factor at that location, $\exp(-\beta U(\mathbf{r}))$ .
+Thus, the move from r to r was accepted with probability